Connect with a certified trainer for free

 Symptoms

-If you have a Leg Contusion, you may have these symptoms:
+If you have a leg contusion, you may have these symptoms:

 • Pain in the lower leg

-• Ecchymoses, or ‘black and blue’ bruising and/or redness.
+• Ecchymoses, or ‘black and blue’ bruising and/or redness

-• Mild Difficulty weight bearing
+• Mild difficulty with weight bearing

 When to see a doctor